splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 This extension provides exporters the ability to queue data to disk in the event that exporter is unable to send data to the configured endpoint.

-In order to configure the extension, you will need to update to include the following information:
+In order to configure the extension, you will need to update to include the following information in the `/etc/otelcol-contrib/config.yaml` file:

 ```yaml
 extensions: